LokiMetaSmith/NASA-COG/elec/Control Board/Control_1v1/FactoryTest/README.md

 5. Connect the Ethernet W5200 (or similar) sheild on the top of the Controller V1.1

 ### Apply power.
-Note the +12V, the +24V and the Stack programable power supply are connected to a switchable outlet switch.
+Note the +12VIn, the +24VIn and the Stack programable power supply are connected to a switchable outlet switch.
 With the power outlet off,
-Connect the +12V power at J11.
+Connect the +12VIn power at J11, the RED connector.
-Connect the  +24V power at J12.
+Connect the  +24VIn power at J12.
 Connect SSR simulator LEDS at  SSR1, SSR2, SSR3.
 ???
 Do not connect the Stack power supply at J10 ( or J27) at this time. ???

 Apply power by switching on the AC power strip.
-**Test ID7:** Note current in table on the +12V supply current monitor for excessive, above 100 mA.
+**Test ID7:** Note current in table on the +12VIn supply current monitor for excessive, above 100 mA.
 THIS NUMBER WILL NEED TO BE CHECKED WITH DUE's THAT HAVE NEVER BEEN PROGRAMED.
 Check that the BUILDIN_LED ner the LAN Shield and SSR2 and SSR3 connectors is blinking rapidly as an idication that the firmware is running.
 Open the Arduino Serial Plotter (<Ctrl> <Shift> <L>) and touch some thermocouples.
 ### Temperature Measurements.